 After public input is received and analyzed, the study team will identify the preferred option, which will be presented to each city council later this year.
 Once adopted, the cities will work to get the preferred option incorporated into the regional transportation plan and identify funding opportunities for implementation.

-###Tags: City of Holladay, Local Link, Lynn Jacobs, Millcreek, Salt Lake City, South Salt Lake
+###Tags: City of Holladay, city of Millcreek, Local Link, Local Link Study, Salt Lake City, South Salt Lake